 - Felonies.
 Hit and runs are prosecuted as felonies, however, when the accident involves bodily injury or death.
-The penalties that arise from felony hit and runs most often include prison sentences.
+The penalties that arise from felony hit-and-runs most often include prison sentences.

-Every person driving on Georgia roads has five distinct responsibilities that they must adhere to when involved in car accident involving death, injury, or damage to someone else’s vehicle.
+Every person driving on Georgia roads has five distinct responsibilities that they must adhere to when involved in a car accident involving death, injury, or damage to someone else’s vehicle.